asperling/angular-crop/README.md

 #### Licence

-As original repository has been licensed under GPL license and that was changed here to MIT, the whole project will be rewritten from scratch to avoid any legacy issues that may occur in the future.
-Feel free after reading contributors note to help with that process.
+As original repository has been licensed under GPL license and that was changed here to MIT, the whole project has been rewritten from scratch to avoid any legacy issues that may occur in the future.
+Although to appreciate original author efforts and in order to say thank you for inspiration he gave me I've decided to fork his repository instead of creating a new one.

 #### History